Profile: Prince Harry

 In recent years he has had counselling to help him deal with his grief.

-In a candid interview with the Daily Telegraph, he describes shutting down all of his emotions for nearly 20 years and refusing to thinking about his mother.
+In a candid interview with the Daily Telegraph, he described shutting down all of his emotions for nearly 20 years and refusing to thinking about his mother.

 This, he said, had a "quite serious effect" on his personal life and his work, and brought him close to a breakdown "on numerous occasions".

 As one of the world's most high-profile bachelors, Harry's love life has drawn much interest over the years.

 In late 2016, he confirmed a new relationship with Ms Markle, while issuing a statement accusing journalists of harassing her.

 He described "nightly legal battles to keep defamatory stories out of papers", attempts by reporters and photographers to get into her home and the "bombardment" of nearly every friend and loved one in her life.